We may earn income from links in this post. Please read this Disclosure for details.

 Like many other major celebrations and traditions in Guatemala, the Burning of the Devil is a Guatemalan custom deeply rooted in spiritual and pre-Hispanic beliefs.

-The history of el dia del diablo dates back to ancient times.
 The power of fire has long been recognized by early cultures who revered the element of fire for its ability to provide warmth, to provide sustenance through cooking as well as its ability to destroy.

-Fire rituals can be seen in virtually every culture and religion around the world — from Buddhist Fire ceremonies to First Nations smoke smudging traditions to the fireworks of Valencia –with the primary function of fire being one of purification, cleansing and transformation into the divine.
+From Buddhist Fire ceremonies to First Nations smoke smudging traditions to the fireworks of Valencia, the primary symbolic function of fire is one of purification, cleansing and transformation into the divine.

 In Guatemala, the tradition of la quema del diablo or burning of the devil symbolizes the ritual cleansing and banishment of bad spirits to usher in the Christmas season.